ufosc/Jukebox-Frontend/README.md

 # Push to GitHub
 git push -u origin feature/new-feature
 ```

+If you created a fork, just create a new pull request in your GitHub account.

 Remember to change the name of the branch to be relevent to the feature you are working on, replacing `new-feature` with a short description.
 Same thing with the commit message, changing `finished new feature` with a relevant description.